Black Jack's Girls - 1982

 Since it was considered inappropriate to have men and women mixed in one camp, the women were frequently relegated to accommodations abandoned as inadequate for male soldiers.
 Although the women did not expect luxury, few were prepared for what they encountered.

 Indeed, the first night at Ligny seemed like a great initiation for the women into the conditions of the front lines.
-The previous tenants had left it infested with vermin, which made the night a memorable, if sleepless, one.
+The previous tenants had left it infested with vermin, which made the night memorable, if sleepless.
 Stem sanitary measures taken the next day reduced the number of unwelcome pests, and the quarters became habitable, at least for the moment.

 One of the members of the First Unit suffered more seriously from the barrack's many faults:

-Once I froze my feet badly without even going out of the barracks.
+Once, I froze my feet badly without leaving the barracks.
 I had been working long hours with very little sleep.
 Before a drive, I seldom had more than two or three hours of rest.

-Consequently, when I tumbled into the bed at night, I never noticed anything until my feet began to swell, and then I discovered that the bed covers were soaking wet from a leak in the roof overhead.
+Consequently, when I tumbled into the bed at night, I never noticed anything until my feet swelled.
+Then I discovered that the bed covers were soaking wet from a leak in the roof overhead.
 It was a long time before I could wear shoes again.
 Of course.
-I moved the bed, but, although I moved it several times.
+I moved the bed, although I moved it several times.
 I never found a place where there wasn't at least one leak.

-Another woman of the unit described the improvised toilets: a large table with holes in it.
-There were seats on top of the table over each of the holes, with a large barrel underneath the table.
+Another unit woman described the improvised toilets: a large table with holes in it.
+Seats were on top of the table over each of the holes, and a large barrel was underneath the table.

-Although these make-shift units caused some problems, the operator did not complain about the situation, for "it was better than the hole in the ground they had us using somewhere else."
+Although these make-shift units caused some problems, the operator did not complain, for "it was better than the hole in the ground they had us using somewhere else."

 Before long, the fire had spread to seven other barracks.
 Enlisted men and officers strove to put it out, but a bucket brigade was largely inadequate.

-During the blaze, the women remained at the switchboards to handle the load of calls generated by the battle of the Argonne drive.
+During the blaze, the women remained at the switchboards to handle the large number of calls generated by the Battle of the Argonne drive.

 The office housing the switchboard was saved, although the barracks that accommodated the women were not.
 Fortunately, there were no casualties; militarily, it was even more significant that there had been no break in the communications network.

 Much of the work was in code that changed frequently.
 Ligny was "Waterfall."
 Toul might be "Podunk" one day and "Wabash" the next.
-Further, the women had to speak English, French, and "American Doughboy French." a task not easy under the best of circumstances.
+Further, the women had to speak English, French, and "American Doughboy French."
+This task was challenging under the best of circumstances.

 Nevertheless, there were few complaints.
-The women spoke of the anticipation that carried them along, the periods of uncertainty in which no one could know what the outcome of the battle would be.
+The women spoke of the anticipation that carried them along, the periods of uncertainty in which no one could know the Battle's outcome.
 Morale was consistently high.
 The "switchboard soldiers" were glad to be helping the men "over there."

-The men also were glad the women were with them.
-There had been widespread skepticism among the members of Gen. Pershing's staff as to whether the general had been wise in requesting that American women fill the need of the Army Signal Corps.
+The men were also glad the women were with them.
+Gen. Pershing's staff members had been widely skeptical about whether the general had been wise in requesting that American women fill the Army Signal Corps's needs.

-A previous American experiment using French women in this capacity had failed when they proved to be uninterested in the job, and discipline problems had abounded.
-However, the Signal Corps girls quickly dispelled any doubts about the American women.
+A previous American experiment using French women in this capacity had failed when they proved uninterested in the job and had discipline problems.
+However, the Signal Corps girls quickly dispelled doubts about the American women.

 One report of the time gave details:

-A very busy officer lifted his receiver with a groan at the difficulties he expected before getting in touch with his party.
+A very busy officer lifted his receiver with a groan at the difficulties he expected before contacting his party.
 However, when he heard, "Number, please?" in the old familiar way, he was so delighted that he shouted 'Thank God!" so loudly and devoutly that everyone, including the operator, laughed.

 The chief operator of the First Unit, Grace Banker, was awarded the Distinguished Service Medal in appreciation for an excellent job.
-Although the medal was awarded specifically to Grace Banker, the working of the citation was applicable to all 223 women who served:
+Although the medal was awarded specifically to Grace Banker, the working of the citation applied to all 223 women who served:

-No one had more praise for the women, however, than did Black Jack himself.
+However, no one had more praise for the women than Black Jack himself.
 Shortly after the war's conclusion, he commented that "no civil telephone service that ever came under my observation excelled the perfection of ours.
 The telephone girls in the AEF took great pains and pride in their work and did it with satisfaction to all."

 Gen. Pershing demonstrated his appreciation by holding a reception for the women.
 According to one guest, it threatened to be a dull party until the general said: "Let's take up the rug and have a little music."